abromberg/toc-coaching-skill/README.md

 # TOC Coaching System

 A [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints) coaching system that walks you through Goldratt's Thinking Processes to solve problems.
-Uses the Jonah archetype (from *The Goal*) as the coaching voice — Socratic, warm, relentless about logical rigor.

 Distributed as a **Claude Code plugin**.
 See the [blog post](https://andybromberg.com/theory-of-constraints-skill) for background and motivation.